AnnieDoDo/Fcard/README.md

 # Fcard Backend

-> This is a project for rebuilding the backend of Dcard.
+> This is a project for rebuilding the back-end of Dcard.

-*  Node.js with Express.js framework
+* Build back-end server from Node.js with Express.js framework
+* Manipulate Database through Sequelize which is a Node.js ORM
+*